PhilipCastiglione/philipcastiglione.github.io/pages/personal/power/7-rules-of-power.md

 * Conferences
 * Cultivate the media
     * the self promotion dilemma.
 On one hand, people are expected to project confidence and expertise while claiming competence.
 In situations such as job interviews or making a pitch, self-promotion is virtually required - how else would the target know about your wonderful qualities?
 On the other, there is often social disapproval and dislike for people who are seemingly boastful and "braggadocious."
-    * Research shows that if a person sings someone else's praises - even if that personal has a financial incentove to do so, such as an agent - many of the downsides of self-promotion disappear.
+    * Research shows that if a person sings someone else's praises - even if that person has a financial incentive to do so, such as an agent - many of the downsides of self-promotion disappear.
 * Stand out by being appropriately controversial
     * becoming newsworthy
     * An unobvious choice, a controversial position, draws attention.